magomimmo/modern-cljs/doc/tutorial-07.md

   prettyfication.
 The JS code emitted by CLJS/CLS compilers will be saved as `modern_pre.js` in `resources/public/js` directory;

-You can now run both builds togheter by launching the usual `lein cljsbuild once` or `lein cljsbuild auto` commands from the terminal.
+You can now run both builds together by launching the usual `lein cljsbuild once` or `lein cljsbuild auto` commands from the terminal.

 ```bash